Skip to main content

 How water is accessed

-There are different ways companies may obtain permission to use water for their operations.
-Some are through provincial legislation like water licenses and short-term water use or diversion approvals.
-Companies may also access water through private agreements with land owners who have a licenced water supply.
-These agreements are outside our oversight but do require authorization under the Water Sustainability Act.
+There are different ways companies may obtain permission to use water.
+Some permissions are through provincial legislation like water licenses and short-term water use or diversion approvals.
+Companies may also access water through private agreements with landowners who have a licenced water supply.
+These agreements are outside our oversight but still require authorization under the Water Sustainability Act.

 How much water is used

-Our overall goal is to ensure the water needs of the environment and other users are addressed before allocating water for industry use.
-Each year, the amount of water withdrawn by industry averages 0.004 per cent of the total volume of mean annual runoff in northeast B.C., the heart of oil and gas activity in the province.
+Our main goal is to protect water flows for aquatic ecosystems and communities before allocating water for industry use.
+Each year, the amount of water withdrawn by industry in northeast B.C. averages 0.006 per cent of the total volume of mean annual runoff in northeast B.C., the heart of oil and gas activity in the province.
+Province-wide water withdrawal data is available in the BCER's quarterly Water Management Summaries.

-Runoff is excess water the earth can’t absorb, such as when snow melts and flows into streams, wetlands and lakes.
-The amount of runoff replenished annually in northeast B.C. is based on decades of stream flow measurement by the Water Survey of Canada.
+Runoff is excess water the earth can’t absorb, such as when snow melts and flows into streams and lakes.
+The amount replenished annually in northeast B.C. is based on decades of stream flow measurement by the Water Survey of Canada.

 How we ensure sustainable water use

-By collecting water use figures and monitoring real-time streamflow data, our water team is well equipped to make decisions on water use applications, suspend withdrawals during times of drought, manage water rights, and protect the volume of water flow required for the proper functioning of aquatic ecosystems.
+By collecting water use figures and monitoring real-time streamflow data, we're well equipped to make decisions on water use applications, suspend withdrawals during droughts and manage water rights.

 The BC Water Tool provides us with accurate, real-time information about water resources and existing water users in B.C.
-It’s also a gateway to the Northeast Water Tool (NEWT), our award-winning hydrology support tool that provides us with the flow needs of streams and lakes through Watershed Reporting and Cumulative Diversion Analysis, as well as retrieval and compilation of groundwater-related data with the Groundwater Review Assistant.
-Along with NEWT, tools for other regions across B.C. are available within the BC Water Tool.
+It’s also a gateway to our award-winning Northeast Water Tool (NEWT) that provides the flow needs of streams and lakes through Watershed Reporting and Cumulative Diversion Analysis.
+Also provided is the retrieval and compilation of groundwater-related data with the Groundwater Review Assistant.
+Tools for other regions across B.C. are available within the BC Water Tool.

 BCOGC Data Centre